corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/apps/bankinabox/user-interface/admin-ui-guide.md

 - Bank in a Box
 - UI
 title: Admin UI
-weight: 300
+weight: 310
+section_menu: corda-enterprise-4-10
 ---

 # Admin user interface

 The admin user interface of Bank in a Box allows an admin user to perform the tasks of a bank employee.
 Read on to familiarise yourself with the elements of the user interface.
-To learn how to perform tasks as an admin user, see the [How to guide](../../../../en/apps/bankinabox/user-interface/how-to.html#admin-tasks).
+To learn how to perform tasks as an admin user, see the [How to guide](./how-to.html#admin-tasks).

 ## Log in and home screen